Horse & Other Equidae

 All horses require a negative test for Equine Infectious Anemia (EIA) within 12 months prior to date of importation, unless originating from South Dakota (rodeo stock are not exempted).

-As of May 28, 2014, all equine from Texas and as of July 18, 2014 all equine from Colorado require an importation permit number on all Interstate Certificates of Veterinary Inspection (ICVI) to enter the State of North Dakota.
+As of May 28, 2014, all livestock from Texas, as of July 18, 2014 all livestock from Colorado, and as of November 24, 2014 all livestock from Nebraska require an importation permit number on all Interstate Certificates of Veterinary Inspection (ICVI) to enter the State of North Dakota.
 The ICVI must have the following statement included:

 Vesicular Stomatitis Notice